SeeBee8/Product_Sales_Predictions/README.md

 ### Exploratory Data Analysis and Explanitory Visualiztion
 In this step each feature is looked at and compared to the Sales Price.
 Using boxplots, histograms, and countplots the data is displayed in a clear and concise way to understand it.
 A heat map was also used to look for correlations.

+The following graphs illustrate the sales amount for products in the stores.
+Examples would be meats,  dairy, electronics....
+The graph shows a count of the number of products in order from most to least.
+The boxplot below the first graph is another way of showing the distribution of the number of products.
+The boxplot is a good way of identifying the presence of outlier data numbers.
+These outliers can then be dealt with to avoid skewing the model.

 ![image](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/e4b7c8e8-a6e7-45f7-a8f1-81bc8494fa7d)

 Each feature is then evaluated for the impact it will have on sales.
+The following graph shows the four types of supermarkets and how much those supermarkets have sold in dollars.
+Supermarket types 1 and 3 have consistantly sold the largest amount.
+Looking at what these markets sell and how they market thier products is one way of improving sales.

 ![image](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/15ee170c-9ce9-4318-aba9-3fdc2504ad62)